relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/shipper.md

    1. Navigate to the Data Source in view mode
    2. Click on "Enable Data Source" in the console on the right hand side

-> **NOTE:** All Trace Data Sources serialize their current state to a JSON file and their monitored individuals to a CSV file,  both of which can be retrieved by Trace Shipper.
+All Trace Data Sources serialize their current state to a JSON file and their monitored individuals to a CSV file,  both of which can be retrieved by Trace Shipper.
 See Appendix D for more information.
+{: .info }

 ## Installation Steps for Veritas Merge1